-The following policy was agreed by the PCC of the Parish of Furnace Green, St Andrew at the meeting held on 3rd June 2019.
+The following policy was agreed by the PCC of the Parish of Furnace Green, St Andrew at the meeting held on 14th October, 2024.

-As members of this PCC we recognise the importance of the Parish' ministry /work with children and young people and vulnerable adults and our responsibility to protect everyone entrusted to our care.
+As members of this PCC we recognise the importance of the Parish's ministry work with children and young people, and vulnerable adults, and our responsibility to protect everyone entrusted to our care.
 We are committed to the safeguarding, care and nurture of all our members, particularly the children and young people, and vulnerable adults.